Towards More Unified In-context Visual Understanding: Method

 \textbf{Multimodal Quantization Stage.} We leverage existing well-known modality-specific quantizers to encode multimodal data into discrete tokens.
 As illustrated in Figure~\ref{fig:uni_repre}, for image data, we adopt the vector quantizer used in VQGAN~\cite{VQGAN}.
 Given an image $x_{img} \in \mathbb{R}^{H\times W\times 3}$, the quantization step is performed by searching the nearest embedding in the learned, discrete codebook $\mathcal{Z} = \{z_k\}^K_{k=1} \subset \mathbb{R}^{n_z}$, where $n_z$ is the codebook size, which can be formulated as:

 where $z_{q\_i}$ is the quantized encoding of $x_{img}$, and $E$ represents for the convolution encoder.
 We add the visual tokens to the text vocabulary.

 For the text part, the subword Byte-Pair Encoding (BPE) tokenizer in GPT-2~\cite{GPT-2} is utilized.
-Given a text $x_{text}$, by subwords frequency analysis and iteratively merging most common adjacent tokens, we update the vocabulary as well as the text with merged tokens until the termination condition.
-Then in the context of encoding information, BPE tokenizer quantizes $x_{text}$ into tokens $z_{q\_t}$ by looking up the vocabulary.

-For the category label $c$, we treat it as the natural language format, with two special tags $\rm \textless c\_st\textgreater$ and $\rm \textless c\_ed\textgreater$ denoting the start and end of this part.
+In the context of encoding information, BPE tokenizer quantizes $x_{text}$ into tokens $z_{q\_t}$ by looking up the vocabulary.
+We treat the category label $c$ as the natural language format, with two special tags $\rm \textless c\_st\textgreater$ and $\rm \textless c\_ed\textgreater$ denoting the start and end of this part.
 Compared with the class tokens proposed in~\cite{visionllm}, category label in language offers the potential for generalization to unseen classes.
-For the bbox in the prompt, we adopt a similar method in~\cite{Pix2Seq2}.
+For the bbox information, we adopt a similar method in~\cite{Pix2Seq2}.
 After normalizing the coordinates $P$ with 3 decimal places according to the size of the image, we map it to predefined tokens $\rm \{ \textless bin\_0\textgreater, \cdots, \textless bin\_1000\textgreater \}$.
 Additional start and end tags $\rm \textless b\_st\textgreater, \textless b\_ed\textgreater$ are placed at both ends of the bbox.
 Therefore, we can control the precision of coordinates with fewer tokens than the numerical representation.

 \textbf{Unified Embedding Stage.} After quantizing each modality data into discrete tokens, we take the embedding step.
 Here, we treat data in both modalities equally, as all the tokens will be mapped into a unified representation embedding space by a linear layer.
 Then, all in-context token embeddings will be concatenated sequentially as ``$(z^1_{q\_i},z^1_{q\_t}),\cdots,(z^{k+1}_{q\_i},z^{k+1}_{q\_t})$'' and fed into the model.
 This design offers generality and scalability for multimodal knowledge transfer.
 Thus, the model can handle interleaved image and text inputs like Flamingo~\cite{Flamingo}.